From the Lorentz Group to the Celestial Sphere: Acknowledgements

 \section{Acknowledgements}

 I am grateful to the organizers of the Brussels Summer School of Mathematics, and in particular to T.~Connor, J.~Distexhe, J.~Meyer and P.~Weber, for giving me the opportunity to share some of the beauties of physics with the audience of the school.
 I am also indebted to my teachers M.~Bertelson, J.~Federinov and M.~Henneaux for lectures on physics and mathematics of exceptional quality, which were most helpful in preparing these notes.
+Finally, I wish to thank L.~Donnay for pointing out a typo in earlier versions of the formula I wrote for the transformation law of advanced time.
 This work was supported by Fonds de la Recherche Scientifique-FNRS under grant number FC-95570.